bolemo/ad-blocker/README.md

     * `sudo chmod +x ad-blocker.sh`
 1. Verify the script executes properly
     * `sudo ./ad-blocker.sh`
-    * Verify `/var/packages/DNSServer/target/named/etc/zone/data/ad-blocker.db` exists and has ~200k of data
+    * Verify the output of the script
-    * Verify `/var/packages/DNSServer/target/named/etc/zone/data/null.zone.file` has the line `include "/etc/zone/data/ad-blocker.db";`
+    * Verify from DSM -> DNS Server that rpz.blocklist Resource Record is populated with a large list
-    * Verify `/var/packages/DNSServer/target/named/etc/zone/master/null.zone.file` is updated with the correct serial number
+    * Verify from DSM -> DNS Server Log that there are no errors

 The ad-blocking functionality should now be in effect.
 You can test the effectiveness by disabling any ad-blocking plugins in your browser and navigating to any ad-laden website to verify ads remain suppressed.
 Mobile devices should similarly be tested.